2013 Fall Class of Interns

 The Governor's Office internship program is designed to provide students, who may be interested in state government, an opportunity to volunteer as interns.
 This is an unpaid internship program that affords students the opportunity to earn college credits and or valuable work experience.

 Any college student or college graduate student may apply for a regular internship.
 The program is offered year-round.
 A minimum of 12 hours per week is required.
-The Governor’s Office is currently accepting applications for the legislative session.
-The deadline for applications is December 9, 2013 by 5:00pm.
+The Governor’s Office is currently accepting applications for the summer term.
+The deadline for applications is Monday, April 7, 2014 by 5:00pm.

 How to Apply for an Internship